UP940148/peer-review-system/docs/proposedDesign.md

 - Computing
 - Religious Education

-I also think I could implement a system where users can tag their work with custom tags for more specific areas of study
+I also think I could implement a system where users can tag their work with custom tags for more specific areas of study.
+I need to look into that a bit more.

 ---